Skip to main content

 Scientific Testing

-Measure response inhibition and impulse control based on cognitive psychology research
+Measures response inhibition and impulse control using a classic cognitive paradigm

 Multi-device Support